 Some people argue that legalisation (or full decriminalisation of the sex trade) makes prostitution safer.
 But the truth is that nothing can make prostitution safe.
 Just as regulation doesn’t make the woman safe from STIs and unwanted pregnancy, legalisation doesn’t make the women safe from the punter’s violence.
 Because violence is inherent to prostitution.
 We can see this in the murder statistics.
 Prostituted women have an enormously high rate of being murdered.
 Mostly by punters and pimps.

-The following figure shows the numbers (at the time of writing) of known murders of prostituted women in four European countries, three of which (Germany, Spain, The Netherlands) have some form of legalised prostitution and one, Sweden, has the Nordic Model.
+The following figure shows the numbers of known murders of prostituted women in four European countries, three of which (Germany, Spain, The Netherlands) have some form of legalised prostitution and one, Sweden, has the Nordic Model.